 - Attack the shooter aggressively and decisively using your weapon.

 - Once the shooter is incapacitated, leave the area immediately!

-In accordance with Violence Against Women Act (VAWA) SC4 is committed to the protection of the safety and welfare of the SC4 community.
-SC4 prohibits crimes of sexual violence, dating violence, domestic violence and stalking.
-A victim of sexual assault may report the assault to the College’s Campus Patrol department at (810) 989-5757, to the Vice President of Human Resources at (810) 989-5537, the Title IX Coordinator at (810) 989-5509, or the Vice President of Student Services at (810) 989-5561.
+In accordance with the Violence Against Women Act (VAWA) SC4 is committed to the protection of the safety and welfare of the SC4 community.
+SC4 prohibits crimes of sexual violence, dating violence, domestic violence, and stalking.
+A victim of sexual assault may report the assault to the College’s Campus Patrol department at (810) 989-5757, to the Chief Human Resource Officer at (810) 989-5537, or to the Title IX Coordinator at (810) 989-5509.

 If the victim of sexual misconduct is unable to report the crime, it is the expectation of the college that anyone aware of the crime should report all known details as soon as possible.